Buddhist ethics: Precepts

 Buddhists often take the precepts in formal ceremonies with members of the monastic Sangha, though they can also be undertaken as private personal commitments.
 Keeping each precept is said to develop its opposite positive virtue.
-Abstaining from killing for example develops kindness and compassion, while abstaining from stealing develops non-attachment.
-The precepts have been connected with utilitarianist, deontological and virtue approaches to ethics.
-They have been compared with human rights because of their universal nature, and some scholars argue they can complement the concept of human rights.
+Abstaining from killing for example develops kindness and compassion, while abstaining from stealing develops non-attachment, honesty and trustworthiness.

+The precepts have been connected with utilitarianism, and deontology and virtue approaches to ethics.
+They have been compared with human rights because of their universal nature.